River Dell High School: Athletics

 The football team was awarded the sectional championship by the New Jersey State Interscholastic Athletic Association in 1961 (as co-champion), 1964, 1967 (co-champion), 1970, 1971 and 1972 (co-champion).
 Since the playoff system was introduced in 1974, the team has won the North I Group II state sectional championships in 1985, 1987 and 2007, and won the North II Group III title in 2016 and 2017.
-The 1985 team finished the season with an 11–0 record after winning the North I Group II state sectional title with a 41–0 win against Emerson Jr./Sr. High School in the championship game.
+The 1985 team finished the season with an 11–0 record after winning the North I Group II state sectional title with a 41–0 win against Emerson Junior-Senior High School in the championship game.
 The 1987 team used their size to contain Hawthorne High School in the championship game to win the North I Group II state sectional title and finish the season at 11–0.
 River Dell's 2007 football team went undefeated, compiling a final record of 12–0, with a defense that allowed 28 points all season long.
 On December 1, 2007, the team won the North I, Group II state sectional championship with a 12–7 win over Pascack Valley High School, in a game played at Giants Stadium.
 The win was the team's first section title since 1987.
 The River Dell football team went undefeated in the BCSL American Division losing in the state sectional semi-finals to Jefferson Township High School.
 River Dell's 2009 football team played Ramsey High School for the North I, Group II state sectional championships at Giants Stadium, losing by a score of 36–10.
 After three consecutive losses in section finals, the football team won the North I, Group III state sectional title in 2016 with a 26–20 overtime win in the tournament final against Northern Valley Regional High School at Old Tappan.
 The team won its second consecutive title—and the program's fifth—in 2017, with a 28–7 win at MetLife Stadium in the North I Group III state sectional championship game against top-seeded Ramapo High School, a team that had beaten River Dell by a score of 23–20 earlier in the regular season.
 The school has had a football rivalry since 1976 with Westwood Regional High School called the "Bird Bowl", in which the winner receives a trophy with a football inside of a bird cage.
 Westwood leads the series with an overall record of 20-18 through the 2017 season.
 NJ.com listed the rivalry as 28th on its 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".